Kotlin SDK

 }

 Use the version matching the target release tag.
-The 0.2.x line is the
+The current artifact shape is

 Android Entry Points